MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Debug-Job.md

              18:  SampleWorkflowTest -MyOutput "Hello"
 ```

-In this example, the debugger breaks into a running job with an ID of 3.
+This command breaks into a running job with an ID of 3.

 ## PARAMETERS